 The Indenture does not limit our ability to incur additional indebtedness and other obligations, including indebtedness and other obligations that rank senior to or pari passu with the notes.
-On an as adjusted basis after giving effect to this senior notes offering and the application of the net proceeds therefrom, at March 31, 2019, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately \$ billion and the principal amount of direct short-term indebtedness of Enterprise that would be pari passu with the notes totaled approximately \$ billion.
+On an as adjusted basis after giving effect to this senior notes offering and the application of the net proceeds therefrom, at June 30, 2021, the principal amount of direct long-term indebtedness (including current maturities) of Enterprise that would be pari passu with the notes totaled approximately \$26.17 billion and there would be no principal amount of direct short-term indebtedness of Enterprise that would be pari passu with the notes.
 As discussed below, the notes will also be effectively subordinated to all of our subsidiaries' and unconsolidated affiliates' existing and future indebtedness and other obligations, other than any subsidiaries that may guarantee the notes in the future.
-At March 31, 2019, indebtedness of our consolidated subsidiaries totaled \$14.6 million and that of our unconsolidated affiliates totaled \$39.8 million.
+At June 30, 2021, indebtedness of our consolidated subsidiaries totaled \$14.6 million and that of our unconsolidated affiliates totaled \$21.3 million.

-Enterprise Parent's quarantee of the notes is pari passu with all of its other senior indebtedness.
+Enterprise Parent's guarantee of the notes is pari passu with all of its other senior indebtedness.